 Choosing a lender isn't the first step in becoming a homeowner.
-In reality, the home buying process starts with your finances.
-Without a reasonable credit score, purchasing a house is harder and, you could end up renting longer than you expected in North Port until your FICO score is acceptable.
+In reality, the home buying process starts and ends with your finances.
+Without an acceptable FICO score, buying a house is more difficult and, you could find yourself renting longer than you expected in North Port until your score improves.

 The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
-The score ranges from 300 to 850, with the majority of people traditionally having a score of 650.
+The score ranges from 300 to 850, with the majority of people normally having a score of 600.
 Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is just that and often means you can't get a decent interest rate.
-Some of the pieces in reviewing your FICO score are:
+A low score is a low score and that often means you can't get a loan.
+Some of the factors in deciding your FICO score include:

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

-- Types of Credit — Do you have a healthy mix of credit cards and loans?
+- Types of Credit — Do you have a healthy mix of loans and credit cards?

 - Payment History — How many late payments have you made?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your FICO score gives lenders a view of what type of borrower you are based solely on your credit history.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your FICO score gives lenders an insight into what type of borrower you'd be solely because of your credit history.
 You'll need a score of at least 700 to get a acceptable interest rate.
-You can qualify for a loan with a lower score, but the interest paid in the long run could be more than double that of someone having a stronger FICO score.
+You can get approved for a mortgage with a lower score, but the interest accumulated in the long run could be more than double that of someone with a higher FICO score.

-Improving your credit is the best way to ease into purchasing a home.
+Getting your credit in order is the best way to ease into purchasing a home.
 Call us at (941) 875-1000 and we can help you get on the right track to the home of your dreams.

-How do you boost your credit score?
-Improving your FICO score takes time.
-It can be rare to make a significant stride change in your FICO score with quick fixes, but your score can improve in a year or two by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
-The best way to do this is to know your FICO score.
-You'll improve your credit score by using these pointers:
+There are methods to increase your score.
+Building your FICO score takes time.
+It can be rare to make a significant change in your FICO score with small changes, but your score can improve in a year by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The most important thing is to know your FICO score.
+Here are some methods to improve your credit score:

-- Don't let your cards get dusty.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts maintain an active status.
-But, make sure you pay them off in one or two payments.
+- Keep your cards in rotation.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts stay active.
+But, be sure to pay them off in no more than two or three payments.

-- Stay on top of payments.
-Payment history is a big factor in your credit score.
-It's where people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to rebuild your credit with payment history, but it's the surest way to show that you're able to make payments to a bank.
+- Keep up with payments.
+Your credit score plummets with each account that goes to collections.
+It's where people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to build up your credit this way, but it's the most reliable way to prove that you're responsible enough to make payments to a lender.

 - Correct your credit report.
 If you discover mistakes on your credit report, contact the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-Knowing the methods you can use to raise your FICO score, you can move toward becoming a homeowner.
-Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Century 21 Almar & Associates, the loan process is sure to go more smoothly so you, too, can achieve home ownership.
+Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Know that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
+With the help of Century 21 Almar & Associates, the loan application process is sure to go more smoothly so you, too, can achieve home ownership.

-Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.